Shortage of organs, tissues and cells

-Demand for organ transplantation is increasing all over the world, but there are not enough organs available to meet the demand.
-The shortage of organs is now the limiting factor in treating many patients with chronic organ failure, and has led to a major increase in the number of patients on waiting lists.
+Demand for organ transplantation is increasing all over the world, but there are not enough organs available to meet the need.
+This shortage of organs is now the limiting factor in treating many patients with chronic organ failure and has led to high numbers of patients on waiting lists.

-More patients on waiting lists.
-A chronic lack of organs, tissues and cells.
-6 702 patients died waiting for a transplant in 2015 – an increase of 7% on the previous year.
-On average, 18 people die every day while waiting for an organ transplant in Europe.
+Thousands of patients on waiting lists.
+A chronic shortage of organs, tissues and cells.
+The result: in 2020, an average of 21 patients died every day while waiting for an organ transplant in Europe.

 Every single person has a role to play in helping others.

-Dr Desmond Biddulph, Chairman of The Buddhist Society
+Dr Desmond Biddulph CBE, Chairman of the Buddhist Society

 The Late Mr Om Parkash Sharma MBE, President, National Council of Hindu Temples UK